 Another bioclimatic strategy is in action on the roof, whose central part is a cooling device that employs radiation from the night sky to refrigerate the floor slab.
 This device is made up of a closed-circuit water-cycling system that runs between two levels.
 The upper level provides contact with the outdoor environment, where water is used at night as a heat transfer fluid to dissipate the indoor ambient warmth.
 And the lower level is in contact with the floor, where a feeling of freshness is transferred to the interior.
 “This large-scale exchange between the pavilion’s interior and the temperature of the universe, through radiation, is an inexhaustible refrigeration source,” the architects explain.

-Returning to the street, the facade of the Clos Pachem winery is capped with tiles and clad with a thin layer of lime mortar which helps contextualise the building in the village setting, and to clearly differentiate its external materiality from the interior passageway.
+Returning to the street, the facade of the Clos Pachem winery is capped with tiles and clad with a thin layer of lime mortar, which helps contextualise the building in the village setting and clearly differentiate its external materiality from the interior passageway.
 “Viewed from the outside, the building has a somewhat vernacular presence,” the architects suggest.
 “But as one enters the corridor, the building systems become deconstructed and slowly reveal the nature of the complex.”

 Viewed from the outside, the building has a somewhat vernacular presence.
 But as one enters the corridor, the building systems become deconstructed.